An In-Depth Guide to Teaching English in China

 privileged school in China

-Teaching or volunteering in a less privileged school in China is very rewarding
+Teaching or volunteering in a less privileged school in China is very rewarding.

 Similarly, some schools only offer one year.
 This could be great if you want to move on but also does not offer much security and means the school can decide not to renew your contract.
-Make sure you know the dates for when you and the school need to give notice so you do not find yourself suddenly without a job.

 International contracts can be very cleverly written so be sure to check anything you are not sure of and keep a paper trail so you can refer to it later, should you run into any difficulties.